 The threats faced by our ocean planet may seem overwhelming.
 In the face of pollution, climate change, overfishing, and other daunting problems, what you can do on your own may seem like a drop in the bucket.
 But if we begin working together now, we can make a huge difference.
 Here are some ways to get started:

 Make the Connection

 The first step in making a difference is learning about the ocean and how your actions have an impact.
 Keep reading to learn everyday things you can do to help protect and restore the seas.
 And don't forget to share what you've learned with friends and family.

-• Select sea-friendly souvenirs: Steer clear of jewelry, mementoes, and products made from marine animals or animal parts, including shells and—especially—coral.
+- Select sea-friendly souvenirs: Steer clear of jewelry, mementos, and products made from marine animals or animal parts, including shells and—especially—coral.

 - Power down: Making little changes in the way we live can go a long way to reducing energy use—and carbon emissions.
 Try drying laundry on a clothesline or rack instead of in the dryer.
 Walk, bike, take the bus, or carpool to work or school.
 Replace light bulbs and older appliances with newer, more efficient models.

 - Switch sources: Not all energy comes from burning fossil fuels.
 Clean, unlimited energy can come from the sun, wind, or heat deep in the Earth (called geothermal).
 Call your power company or visit the Department of Energy's Buying Green Power page to find alternative energy programs near you.

 - On the sand: When walking on sand dunes, be careful of any grasses and plants growing there.
 Living plants help hold sand in place.
 Dead plants and seaweed provide fertilizer.
 Both should be left alone.

 - In the shallows: On rocky shores, the shallow "tidepools" that are exposed when the tide is out, can be a great place to look for interesting marine life.
 But be careful not to trample on these fragile critters and their homes.
 Look, but don't touch.